 - 6.2.1 Senior Managers have responsibility for ensuring that there are sound systems of internal control within their units and, in respect of contracted services, to determine the risk of fraud, corruption and irregularity and incorporate appropriate controls and safeguards within tender documentation and in the process of tender evaluation. - 6.2.2 Controls should be designed and implemented to reduce the risks posed by fraud and ensure, as far as possible, its detection should it occur.
-Senior Managers must implement audit recommendations within agreed timescales to ensure that systems are maintained appropriately to prevent and detect fraud. - 6.2.3 As part of that responsibility, line managers need to: - inform staff of the Council's code of business conduct, gifts and hospitality, declaration of interest and Anti-Fraud, Bribery and Corruption policy as part of their induction process, paying particular attention to the need for accurate completion of personal records and forms; - ensure that all employees for whom they are accountable are made aware of the requirements of the policy; - assess the types of risk involved in the operations for which they are responsible; - ensure that adequate control measures are put in place to minimise the risks.
-This must include clear roles and responsibilities, supervisory checks, staff rotation (particularly in key posts), separation of duties wherever possible so that control of a key function is not invested in one individual,
+Senior Managers must implement audit recommendations within agreed timescales to ensure that systems are maintained appropriately to prevent and detect fraud. - 6.2.3 As part of that responsibility, line managers need to: - inform staff of the Council's code of business conduct, gifts and hospitality, declaration of interest and Anti-Fraud, Bribery and Corruption policy as part of their induction process, paying particular attention to the need for accurate completion of personal records and forms; - ensure that all employees and contractors for whom they are accountable are made aware of the requirements of the policy; - assess the types of risk involved in the operations for which they are responsible; - ensure that adequate control measures are put in place to minimise the risks.
+This must include clear roles and responsibilities, supervisory checks, staff rotation (particularly in key posts), separation of duties wherever possible so that control of a key function is not invested in one individual, and regular reviews, reconciliations and test checks to ensure that control measures continue to operate effectively;

-- and regular reviews, reconciliations and test checks to ensure that control measures continue to operate effectively; - be aware of the Council's Anti-Fraud, Bribery and Corruption Policy; - identify sensitive/at-risk posts; - ensure that controls are being complied with; and - contribute to their Strategic Director's assessment of the risks and controls within their business area, which feeds into the Council and the Auditor's overall statements of accountability and internal control.
+- be aware of the Council's Anti-Fraud, Bribery and Corruption Policy; - identify sensitive/at-risk posts; - ensure that controls are being complied with; - contribute to their Strategic Director's assessment of the risks and controls within their business area, which feeds into the Council and the Auditor's overall statements of accountability and internal control; - report back swiftly to their Strategic Director and contractors where faults and errors are detected or exposed; and - ensure immediate preventative action is taken to prevent further loss of public funds where fault and error has been detected.